rayguna/industrial-auth-1/README.md

 #### E. Create a pull request

 1. First, create a branch from the head with: `git checkout -b rg_photogram_industrial_authorization`.
 Publish the branch.
-2. Switch main to the earliest version of the app with: `git checkout 46772ee`.
+2. Switch main to the earliest version of the app with: `git reset --hard 46772ee`.
+3. Update main `git push origin main --force`.

 ## II.
 Industrial Authorization Using Pundit